Siege of Itzehoe: Siege

 On 6 August, the Swedish army reached Itzehoe, which was not only defended but also well situated, or rather hard to access.
 The outerworks were large, and were meant to defend an army camp.
 However, this would not happen, and thus they were undefended, with these being captured by the Uppland Regiment led by Nils Brahe.
-However, the town itself was situated on an island in the middle of a river, thus being completely surrounded by water.
+However, the town itself was situated on an island in the middle of a river, thus being surrounded by water.
 The 300 Danish soldiers that defended the town, noticing the situation, treaded with caution.

 As usual, without time for a prolonged siege, King Charles ordered the town to be bombarded into submission.
 Such bombardments, usually targeted at civilian populations and their houses, had been tested by the Swedes during the Deluge, most recently during a Swedish attack on Brzesc.
 The Swedish gunners were also known for their skills pertaining to firing incendiary cannon balls, which were cheap but effective.
 To put further pressure on the defenders, the king ordered that the town be bombarded with explosive rounds as well.

 The Swedish cannons were put north of Itzehoe, and Erik Dahlbergh was ordered to oversee a heavy 280-pound mortar, which was placed at the bottom of a hill, near a road.
 Erik was also agitated, since he had previously nearly been struck by a cannonball fired from the defenders.
 The idea for the mortar was that its round should explode just as it reached its destination, but this would not happen.
 Instead, when the fuse was ignited, there was a bright flash, with a sharp and loud bang, and the shell had detonated inside the barrel of the mortar.
 It was reported as the following: